 - Confirmation of Insurance

-To be eligible for an internship or research in the USA all program participants need to receive a J-1 visa.
-To apply for J-1 visa, program participants are asked to follow the procedures laid out in the following links:
+To be eligible for an internship or research in the U.S., program participants must receive a J-1 visa.
+To apply, just follow the procedures laid out in the following links:

 In Estonia: U.S. Embassy in Estonia